Jaideep-iare/Learning-Management-System/README.md

 - **Features common for both Student and Faculty Account**:
   - Browse all the course details using search functionality
+  - Get number of enrollments count for the course
   - Change your password
   - View user profile details
   - Signout